-UM requires the following process for rehiring a former employee (i) who is less than age 62 and (ii) who is currently receiving a retirement benefit, has received a lump sum retirement benefit, or has elected to receive a retirement benefit:
+UM will not rehire a former employee (i) who is less than age 591⁄2 and (ii) who is currently receiving a retirement benefit, has received a lump sum retirement benefit, or has elected to receive a retirement benefit if the rehire (a) is pursuant to a discussion, understanding, or agreement (written or oral), that occurred prior to termination from employment with the University or commencement of a retirement benefit, or (b) violates any applicable guidance from the Internal Revenue Service with respect to what constitutes a bona fide termination from employment or retirement.
+This rule does not apply to anyone who is age 591⁄2 or older and has completed the applicable benefit documents for in-service distribution from the DB Plan.

-- The rehire cannot be pursuant to a discussion, understanding, or agreement (written or oral), that occurred prior to termination from employment with the University or commencement of a retirement benefit. - You must have at least a 90-day break after the effective date of retirement/termination before consideration for rehire, unless the rehire is part of a competitive hiring process.
-In order to ensure that there is not an understanding or agreement to rehire prior to the effective date of retirement, you may not apply for a position until after the effective date of your retirement/termination. - Your signature is required on applicable benefit documents acknowledging the rehire requirements.
-Failure to comply with the above rehire requirements may result in the rehired individual's termination of employment pursuant to applicable procedures.

-These rules do not apply to anyone who is age 62 or older and has completed the applicable benefit documents for in-service distribution from the DB Plan Component of the Hybrid Plan.

-If you return to work prior to October 1, 2019, see What happens if you experience a termination from employment and later return to work at the University? in this DB Plan Component of the Hybrid Plan SPD for information on when service credit will and will not be combined between breaks in service.
+If you return to work prior to October 1, 2019, see What happens if you experience a termination from employment and later return to work at the University? in this DB Component of the Hybrid Plan SPD for information on when service credit will and will not be combined between breaks in service.